 The following PDU Set QoS parameters are defined to support PDU Set handling:

 - PDU Set Error Rate: The PSER defines an upper bound for the ratio between the number of PDU Sets not successfully received and the total number of PDU Sets sent towards a recipient measured over a measurement window.
+A PDU Set is considered as error in the following cases:

+- Each PDU of the PDU Set is not successfully delivered or lost.

+- partial and all PDUs of the PDU are not successfully delivered or lost when all PDUs are needed for the usage of PDU Set by application layer.

-Editor's note: the criteria for determining whether a PDU Set is successfully delivered or not are FFS
+- the first packet of the PDU Set is not successfully delivered or lost when the first packet is needed for the usage of PDU Set by application layer.

+- the PDU set is lost.

 - PDU Set Delay Budget.

-Editor's note: The definitions of PSER and PSDB are FFS.
-For PSDB, it needs further study the impact due to N6 jitter.
+The PSDB defines an upper bound for the time that a PDU Set may experience for the transfer between the UE and the N6 termination point at the UPF, i.e. time between reception of the first PDU and the successful delivery of the last arrived PDU of the PDU Set.
+If some PDUs of the PDU Set arrives after the PSDB expiry and are allowed to be transmitted, the 5QI's PDB is applied for each those PDUs.
+For GBR QoS Flow using the Delay-critical resource type, when the delay for a PDU Set is more than PSDB, the PDU Set is counted as lost if the QoS Flow is not exceeding the GFBR.
+For GBR QoS Flows with GBR resource type not exceeding GFBR, of the PDU Sets shall commonly not experience a delay exceeding the 5QI's PSDB to a very high percentage.

 - Whether all PDUs are needed for the usage of PDU Set by application layer (PDU Set Integrated Indication).

-Editor's note: It is FFS "Whether a PDU Set is still valid in case PSDB is exceeded" is needed.
-It should be discussed together with the definition of PSDB, specially about the boundary of PSDB.

 If PDU Set based QoS handling is used, PCF determines the above PDU Set QoS Parameters based on information provided by AF (described in 8.4.2) and/or local configuration.
 The PDU Set QoS parameters are sent to SMF as part of PCC rule, then SMF sends them to RAN.